 • Chocolate chips: Mini chocolate chips would go a long way and you will have to use less of them.

-• Blueberries: Fresh blueberries or frozen blueberries, both work great.
-You might love to make healthy blueberry banana muffins!
+• Blueberries: Fresh blueberries or frozen blueberries work great.
+You might love my healthy blueberry banana muffins too!

 • Dried fruit: Raisins or dried cranberries.